 a) to serve excellence with respect to the identified scholarly themes.

 b) to proactively address inclusivity and matters of diversity.

 Further information will follow in due course, including precise dates and venue.
-These details will also comprise specifics of supporting sponsors / societies, and the titles of scientific and cross-disciplinary sessions.
-In addition, provisions for competitive travel funding that may be available, members of the wider conference organising team (roughly six in number), as well as registration fees, travel and location / accommodation information that will be managed by conference services will be confirmed and available here soon.
+There are presently uncertainties at this early stage, but it is hoped that this event will be hosted in Scotland where venues have been selected and planned for.
+Details to follow will also address specifics of supporting sponsors / societies, and the titles of scientific and cross-disciplinary sessions.
+In addition, provisions for competitive travel funding that may be available, members of the wider conference organising team (roughly six in number), as well as registration fees, travel and location / accommodation information that will be managed through a full conference service package of support where administrative contact points and other information will be available here soon.

 Thank you.
 Amy Riches, Meeting Chair.

 This international meeting relates to my interests in research and student training.
 The topical event also shares in common motivation and aspects of the themes of an independent but aligned advance-level reference book that is commissioned and under preparation.

 To be sure to be included in a few informative announcements in future, those interested in knowing more and attending this event can register their expressions of interest below.
 The receipt of EoI’s at this early stage will be very much appreciated because this information is anticipated to be useful to event planning.